 Sudden changes in hormone levels can trigger anovulation.
 These changes mainly occur in teenage girls at the onset of menses and women approaching menopause.
 However, anovulation can occur for a variety of other reasons:

-* high levels of stress
+High levels of stress

-* bodyweight that’s too high or too low
+Bodyweight that’s too high or too low

-* unhealthy eating habits
+Unhealthy eating habits

-* extreme exercise habits
+Extreme exercise habits

-* a root cause of ovulatory dysfunction
+A root cause of ovulatory dysfunction

-One of the main signs of anovulation is irregular or absent menstrual periods.
+One of the major signs of anovulation is irregular or absent menstrual periods.
 However, you may seem to menstruate regularly and still experience anovulation.